Empire of Lies: Reception

 The novel received mixed reviews due to its controversial subject matter, namely an Islamic terrorist threat on the USA.

 An Associated Press reviewer stated that "Klavan occupies the portion of the political spectrum commonly known as right-wing crackpot".
 Author Bruce DeSilva, for Reading Eagle, was similarly critical, stated that he found protagonist Harrow to be a "sanctimonious jerk", finding "several long, tedious passages" the cause for what "finally does this one in"; concluding "crime novel stops being entertaining when the author uses it as a platform for political diatribes".

-Kirkus Reviews were somewhat less critical of the novel stating that "Klavan gets a C-minus for plausibility, an A for thrills", referring to they found to be a "series of monumental coincidences" in the formation of the book's story.
+Kirkus Reviews were somewhat less critical of the novel stating that "Klavan gets a C-minus for plausibility, an A for thrills", referring to what they found to be a "series of monumental coincidences" in the formation of the book's story.

 The Washington Times reviewer, James E. Person Jr., stated "Empire of Lies is a can't-put-it-down thriller for the thinking person", and opining that "Klavan embraces (but does not quote) [a] quote attributed to George Orwell: "In an age of universal deceit, telling the truth is a revolutionary act"."
-Publishers Weekly found it to be a "wickedly satiric thriller" which "builds to an explosive climax"..
+Publishers Weekly found it to be a "wickedly satiric thriller" which "builds to an explosive climax".